Rahul-mizoSharma/Rahul-mizoSharma/readme.md

 - 👋 Hi, I’m @Rahul-mizoSharma
-- 👀 I’m interested in Artificial Intelligence & Machine Learning
+- 👀 I’m interested in learning AI&ML
-- 🌱 I’m currently learning Python along with HTML,CSS etc.
+- 🌱 I know varous progamming language such as  Python along with HTML,CSS and some bascs of java.

 <!---